 Overview

-- PDF reports and documents — upload them directly.
-Dexter extracts values, tables, and context from the document.
+- PDF reports and documents — Dexter extracts values, tables, and context.

 How Dexter Uses Connected Data